sapio-lang/sapio/docs/DEVELOPMENT.md

 Diagnostic logs go to stderr.
 Emulator protocol JSON frames are bounded to one million bytes, and failed connections are discarded before another request.

+The native host validates every actual call against the module's advertised JSON Schemas, including calls made through raw nested-module imports.
+It checks the complete `CreateArgs` input before invoking the create function, then checks each successful output before returning it.
+A module's `Err(String)` remains an ordinary module error.
+Schema acceptance does not prove contract behavior or compatibility for every value of another interface.
+Validation reads the advertised JSON directly, preserving integer limits above the exact range of floating point numbers.

+Schemas use Draft 7, matching Schemars 0.8.
+References must resolve within the advertised schema: validation never fetches network resources or local files.
+Patterns use the Rust regex engine, so backreferences and lookaround are not supported.
+A preflight rejects nonproductive reference cycles and excessive reference expansion (65,536 schema visits or 128 levels), while allowing recursive schemas that descend into child values.
+These guards are not a complete budget for native schema compilation or validation; service deployments still need process memory and time limits.

+`SapioHostAPI<T, R>` resolves a locator and provides typed calls.
+The old `SapioJSONTrait` crate and its example-based construction check have been removed;
+custom arguments need `Serialize + JsonSchema + Clone`, without an example implementation.
+Results need `Deserialize + JsonSchema`.
+Existing versioned enum tags remain the calling convention, and a receiver may accept additional variants.
+The validator is a host dependency and adds no browser imports to standalone WASM guests.

 The host uses Wasmer 6.1 with these fixed execution limits:

 | Resource | Limit |